Skip to main content

 Before heading out, we had a little orientation.
 We were told that we would drive through traditional Balinese villages before stopping at a temple.
 After that, it would be the highlight of the tour: a drive through Ubud’s famous rice paddies.
 I still find it totally hilarious but whatever, I was already committed.

 Our ATV arrived and we were each given a few minutes to practice driving in an empty lot.
 It was a little bit difficult to control the speed at first because the throttle was just a small sort of lever that you flick with your thumb.
 That’s right, only one finger controls your acceleration.
 The little throttle is not that responsive so it kinda wears out your thumb.
-It’s like the little brakes on your bicycle handlebars except this one can only be gripped by your thumb.
+It’s like the little brakes on your bicycle handlebars except this one can only be operated by your thumb.
 It’s quite a thumb workout TBH.

 After a quick drive around the lot, I decided to slap on some sunscreen before driving out.
 We started the tour and we were immediately led out into the Ubud main road!
 We had a pair of guides with us and we cautiously followed behind their ATV.
 Luckily, we both drive cars at home so taking the ATVs out on the road wasn’t a problem.
 However, I can see how it can be scary for some people.
 We had to dodge cars, speeding motorbikes and even some trucks.

-Bali Tour
+Bali ATV Tour

 Driving through a traditional Balinese Village